jwilliams-elastic/agentic-search-o11y-autotune/README.md

 ### ⚙️ Setup

-1. Create 2 serverless projects
+1. Create 1 serverless project
    - Elasticsearch optimized for vectors
       - you will need to obtain URL for `.env` `ELASTIC_URL` entry
       - you will need to create an API key for `.env` `ELASTIC_API_KEY` entry
-   - Elastic for Observability
-      - you will need to obtain URL for `elastic-agent-reference.yml` `hosts` config
-      - you will need to create an API key for `elastic-agent-reference.yml` `api_key` config

 1. Create a `.env` file: